Published May 28, 2018

 But in order to succeed, sport organizations also need to ensure that their policies are up to date, so that they and their stakeholders can focus their time on maximizing podium performances, rather than managing conflict and putting out fires.
 To achieve this, I believe that organizations need to align their policies, procedures and decisions with their values.
 In so doing, they will increase the likelihood of focusing on what really matters.

 I am honoured to have joined the Sport Law & Strategy Group as an Associate and feel it is a privilege to be supporting the Canadian sport system in this capacity.
-Feel free to reach out to me at firstname.lastname@example.org to discuss how I can help resolve issues, review contracts, or explore strategic options.
+Feel free to reach out to our team at email@example.com to discuss how we can help resolve issues, review contracts, or explore strategic options.